AlexHarn/bfrv1_icetray/paraboloid/resources/docs/index.rst

 The ``I3GulliverMinuitFactory`` and the ``I3GulliverIPDFPandelFactory`` should be the same service or be called identically to the services used on the original reconstruction.
 The ``I3BasicSeedServiceFactory`` should point to the original reconstruction's frame object.
 The options for these services can be found in the `liliput inspect docs <../../inspect/lilliput.html>`_.
 The full options for the `I3ParaboloidFitter` module can be found in the
 `paraboloid inspect docs <../../inspect/paraboloid.html>`_

-It is important to note that many of the defaults are what was deemed appropriate for AMANDA, so it is important to use a small step size.
+It is important to note that many of the defaults in the I3Paraboloid module were are what was deemed appropriate for AMANDA, and have not been changed since.
+The optimal valuse for IceCube may be different, for example IceCube has better angular resolution so it is important to use a smaller step size.

 Results
 --------